Barry Cable: Life after football and honours

-In all, Cable would spend four months on his back at the hospital for treatment on the right leg.
-Amazingly, he continued on as coach of East Perth for the 1980 season whilst undergoing extensive rehabilitation.
+Cable underwent emergency surgery at Royal Perth Hospital, where extensive foreign matter, including petrol, was cleaned from the wound.
+The following day, he held a brief press conference from his hospital bed.
+Secondary infections later developed, requiring intensive treatment and pain management.
+Once his condition stabilised, surgeons grafted muscle from his right hip to replace his right calf muscle and transplanted a vein from his lower left leg to create an artery for his right leg.
+Cable spent four months hospitalized and faced the possibility of permanent mobility impairment.
+Despite the injury, he continued as coach of East Perth for the 1980 season while undergoing extensive rehabilitation.

-He was inducted into the Sport Australia Hall of Fame in December 1986.
-In 1996, he was an inaugural inductee into the Australian Football Hall of Fame, and, in June 2012, was upgraded to "Legend" status.
-Cable was similarly included as a "Legend" in the West Australian Football Hall of Fame's inaugural induction in 2004.
-Cable established a non-profit organisation, the Community Development Foundation, in 1999, aimed at assisting schoolchildren from lower socio-economic areas.
-A function room at Subiaco Oval, the Barry Cable Room, was named in Cable's honour.
-His "Legend" status as well as his standard Australian football Hall of Fame membership was revoked in 2023 by the AFL Commission as a result of his sexual assault charges.
+Cable was inducted into the Sport Australia Hall of Fame in December 1986.
+In 1996, he was an inaugural inductee into the Australian Football Hall of Fame, and in June 2012, his status was upgraded to "Legend".
+He was similarly inducted as a Legend in the inaugural West Australian Football Hall of Fame intake in 2004.
+In 1999, Cable established the Community Development Foundation, a non-profit organisation aimed at assisting schoolchildren from lower socio-economic backgrounds.
+A function room at Subiaco Oval, the Barry Cable Room, was also named in his honour.

+Following civil court findings regarding historical sexual abuse in 2023, Cable's Legend status and membership in both the Australian Football Hall of Fame and West Australian Football Hall of Fame were rescinded.

-In 1997, Hendy Cowan, the Western Australian Minister for Commerce at the time, appointed Cable to the position of the newly formed Aboriginal Economic Development Council, designed to facilitate the "development of Government policy and programs to expand economic opportunities for Aboriginal people".
-Cable has also been involved in a number of charity efforts involving cycling, especially long-distance cycling.
-In 1993, he rode a bicycle across the Nullarbor Plain to toss the coin at the 1993 AFL Grand Final, and in April 1997, he led a ride from Mandurah to Bunbury to promote a road safety campaign.
+In 1997, Western Australian Minister for Commerce Hendy Cowan appointed Cable to the newly formed Aboriginal Economic Development Council to assist in expanding economic opportunities for Indigenous Australians.
+Cable also participated in charity cycling events; in 1993, he rode across the Nullarbor Plain to toss the coin at the 1993 AFL Grand Final, and in April 1997, he led a ride from Mandurah to Bunbury to promote road safety.

-In July 2007, Cable was retrospectively awarded a Simpson Medal for his efforts in the inaugural State of Origin match in 1977, bringing his total number of Simpson Medals to a record five.
+In July 2007, Cable was retrospectively awarded a Simpson Medal for his performance in the inaugural State of Origin match in 1977, bringing his total to a record five Simpson Medals.